-The plaintiff, Dharmodas Ghose, while he was a minor, mortgaged his property in favour of the defendant, Brahmo Dutt, who was a moneylender to secure a loan of Rs.
+The plaintiff, Dharmodas Ghose, while he was a minor, mortgaged his property in favor of the defendant, Brahmo Dutt, who was a moneylender to secure a loan of Rs.
 20,000.
 The actual amount of loan given was less than Rs.
 20,000.
-At the time of the transaction the attorney, who acted on behalf of the money lender, had the knowledge that the plaintiff is a minor.
+At the time of the transaction the attorney, who acted on behalf of the moneylender, had the knowledge that the plaintiff is a minor.

-The Defendant, amongst other points, contended that the plaintiff had fraudulently misrepresented his age and therefore no relief should be given to him, and that, if mortgage is cancelled as requested by the plaintiff, the plaintiff should be asked to repay the sum of Rs.
+The Defendant, amongst other points, contended that the plaintiff had fraudulently misrepresented his age and therefore no relief should be given to him, and that, if the mortgage is canceled as requested by the plaintiff, the plaintiff should be asked to repay the sum of Rs.
 10,500 advanced to him.

 On the day on which the mortgage was executed, Kedar Nath got the infant to sign a long declaration, which he had prepared for him, containing a statement that he came of age on June 17; and that Babu Dedraj and Brahmo Dutt, relying on his assurance that he had attained his majority, had agreed to advance to him Rs.
 20,000.
 There is conflicting evidence as to the time when and circumstances under which that declaration was obtained; but it is unnecessary to go into this, as both Courts below have held that Kedar Nath did not act upon, and was not misled by, that statement, and was fully aware at the time the mortgage was executed of the minority of the respondent.
 It may be added here that Kedar Nath was the attorney and agent of Brahmo Dutt, and says in his evidence that he got the declaration for the greater security of his “client.”
 The infant had not any separate legal adviser.

-On September 10, 1895, the infant, by his mother and guardian as next friend, commenced this action against Brahmo Dutt, stating that he was under age when he executed the mortgage, and praying for a declaration that it was void and inoperative, and should be delivered up to be cancelled.
+On September 10, 1895, the infant, by his mother and guardian as next friend, commenced this action against Brahmo Dutt, stating that he was underage when he executed the mortgage, and praying for a declaration that it was void and inoperative, and should be delivered up to be canceled.

-By a further statement the defendant alleged that the plaintiff had subsequently ratified the mortgage; but this case wholly failed, and is not the subject of appeal.
+By a further statement, the defendant alleged that the plaintiff had subsequently ratified the mortgage, but this case wholly failed and is not the subject of an appeal.